symfony/symfony-docs/cookbook/configuration/external_parameters.rst

 In the chapter :doc:`/cookbook/configuration/environments`, you learned how to manage your application configuration.
 At times, it may benefit your application to store certain credentials outside of your project code.
 Database configuration is one such example.
-The flexibility of the symfony service container allows you to easily do this.
+The flexibility of the Symfony2 service container allows you to easily do this.

 Environment Variables
 ---------------------

-Symfony will grab any environment variable prefixed with ``SYMFONY__`` and set it as a parameter in the service container.
+Symfony2 will grab any environment variable prefixed with ``SYMFONY__`` and set it as a parameter in the service container.
 Double underscores are replaced with a period, as a period is not a valid character in an environment variable name.